 The copyright of the materials submitted for this competition remains with respective participants.
 However, each entrant grants the EEA and its partners the right to use the submitted materials in its environmental communication crediting the copyright owners.

-The EEA will appoint a pre-selection committee consisting of communication and environment experts that will select 30-50 finalists, which will then be submitted to an external jury.
-The jury composed of environmental communication experts from across Europe will determine the winners, with the exception of the Public Choice Award.
+The EEA appointed a pre-selection committee consisting of communication and environment experts that selected 30-50 finalists, which were then submitted to an external jury.
+The jury composed of environmental communication experts from across Europe has determined the winners, with the exception of the Public Choice Award.

-For the Public Choice Award, the finalist entries put forward by the pre-selection committee will be open for a public vote 12 September – 15 October 2016.
+For the Public Choice Award, the finalist entries put forward by the pre-selection committee were open for a public vote from 12 September to 15 October 2016.

-The winners will be notified by email.
-Therefore it is crucial to provide correct contact information.
-The announcement of the winners will be made at the end of October 2016.
+The winners have been notified by email and the official announcement of the winners followed at the end of October 2016.

 T2gE conference prize